POkilo/ProductCatalog-BackEndSide/README.md

 # ProductCatalog
-This is the project to demonstrate a Spring MVC project with object-relational mapping framework Hibernate, and my sql database.
+This is the project to demonstrate the use of Spring MVC framework with object-relational mapping framework Hibernate and mysql database as data access source.